mohanr/FieldStatistics/README.md

 # Concurrency

 Here I list some concurrency mechanisms used by _HdrHistogram_.
-A more advanced description is

 1. Writers do not block.
 Writers record observed values.
 2. Readers only block for other readers.
 Readers work with a stable copy of the underlying data for data analysis.

-Further exploration of  [concurrency](http://hdrhistogram.github.io/HdrHistogram/JavaDoc/index.html?org/HdrHistogram/Histogram.html) is planned.
+Further exploration of concurrency is planned as this is a hard subject but for our purposes _ConcurrentDoubleHistogram_ should work.
+But recorded data will change while Queries are being processed.

 The other concurrency feature the code uses is a _java.util.concurrent.ConcurrentHashMap_ to store a _Histogram_ datastructure associated with a _timestamp_.
 When a new _Timestamp_ is received so that difference between the